 The four-story white granite building will have two large glass wall sections, so the interior will be visible from the Bund, across the river.
 The highly reflective glass will also reflect the beautiful scene of the river onto the museum, creating a sense of belonging to its surrounding.
 A skybridge connects the building to the bank of Huangpu River.
 ERCO takes part in lighting up the exhibition spaces in this iconic addition to the river.

 A 7-floor structure spanning 40,000 square meters of habitable space, the Museum will become a multi-use complex for the arts, featuring galleries of multiple heights, a theatre, roof terrace with sculpture garden and restaurant, and large viewing gallery facing across the Bund.
 The design focuses on geometric forms and plays with volume in different spaces, creating different scene in each part of the building.

 ERCO Parscan spotlights in 3500K and 4000K was used across all the galleries.
 Depending on the needs on the artwork, we mixed the light distribution in spotlight, flood, oval-flood, and wall-washers to achieve different light effects.
 The accent light highlights the art pieces while the wallwashing effect illuminates the spaces without flooding the space in excess light.

-ERCO was able to customise a longer handle for Parscan to accommodate the high-volume space yet remain almost completely concealed, allowing the unique ceiling design to take centre stage.
+ERCO was able to customize a longer handle for Parscan to accommodate the high-volume space yet remain almost completely concealed, allowing the unique ceiling design to take center stage.